hongmaohuang/MSNoise-Demo/README.md

    ```bash
    python 00_Config_setting.py
    ```
-   This version currently targets the Z component only.
-Single-station pairs via `msnoise components_to_compute_single_station` are under testing.

    Before proceeding, run `msnoise admin` and review the parameter settings in the interface to confirm they are ready for CCF computation.
+For example, the stacking window.

 2. **Run MSNoise processing**
    ```bash